serverdensity/sd-agent-core-plugins/gunicorn/README.md

 # Installation

-The Datadog Agent's Gunicorn check is included in the Agent package, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Gunicorn servers.
-If you need the newest version of the Gunicorn check, install the `dd-check-gunicorn` package; this package's check will override the one packaged with the Agent.
-See the [integrations-core](https://github.com/DataDog/integrations-core#installing-the-integrations) repository for more details.
+The gunicorn check can be installed with your package manager, if the sd-agent repository is configured on your server, [instructions are available on our support site](https://support.serverdensity.com/hc/en-us/search?query=gunicorn).
+To install the gunicorn check install the `sd-agent-gunicorn` package.

-The Gunicorn check requires your Gunicorn app's Python environment to have the [`setproctitle`](https://pypi.python.org/pypi/setproctitle) package; without it, the Datadog Agent will always report that it cannot find a `gunicorn` master process (and hence, cannot find workers, either).
+The Gunicorn check requires your Gunicorn app's Python environment to have the [`setproctitle`](https://pypi.python.org/pypi/setproctitle) package; without it, the Server Density Agent will always report that it cannot find a `gunicorn` master process (and hence, cannot find workers, either).
 Install the `setproctitle` package in your app's Python environment if you want to collect the `gunicorn.workers` metric.

 # Configuration

-### Configure the Datadog Agent
+### Configure the Server Density Agent

-Create a `gunicorn.yaml` in the Datadog Agent's `conf.d` directory:
+Create a `gunicorn.yaml` in the Server Density Agent's `conf.d` directory:

 ```
 init_config:

 instances:
   # as set
   # 1) in your app's config.py (proc_name = <YOUR_APP_NAME>), OR
   # 2) via CLI (gunicorn --name <YOUR_APP_NAME> your:app)
   - proc_name: <YOUR_APP_NAME>
 ```

-Restart the Agent to begin sending Gunicorn metrics to Datadog.
+Restart the Agent to begin sending Gunicorn metrics to Server Density.

 ### Connect Gunicorn to DogStatsD